sabia-group/paper-SALTED-moire/README.md

 ### `training_datasets/`

-Training datasets per material for SALTED model training.
+This directory contains material-specific datasets for training the SALTED model.
-Due to large density fitting basis overlap matrices, we provide geometry files and `control.in` files for FHI-aims calculations.
+Due to the large size of density fitting basis overlap matrices, we provide geometry files and control.in files to generate the necessary data via FHI-aims calculations.

 File naming conventions: `[material].[usage]`.
 `[usage]` can be
-- `training.xyz` for training dataset geometry files.
+- `training.xyz`: Geometry files for the training dataset.
-- `control.in` for FHI-aims calculation settings.
+- `control.in`: Configuration settings for FHI-aims calculations.

-For model training and prediction, please refer to the [SALTED tutorial](https://fhi-aims-club.gitlab.io/tutorials/fhi-aims-with-salted).

 ### `test_datasets/`

-Test/moire dataset per materials for testing band accuracy.
+This directory contains moire test datasets for evaluating band prediction accuracy.
-Due to large band structure files, we provide geometry files and `control.in` files for FHI-aims calculations.
+Due to the large size of band structure files, we provide the geometry files and control.in files required for FHI-aims calculations.

 File naming conventions: `[material].[usage]`.
 `[usage]` can be
-- `test.xyz` for test dataset geometry files.
+- `test.xyz`: Geometry files for the test dataset.
-- `control.in` for FHI-aims calculation settings.
+- `control.in`: Configuration settings for FHI-aims calculations.

 ### `models/`

-SALTED model `inp.yaml` example file for band predictions or density predictions.
+This directory includes example `inp.example.yaml` files for SALTED model band or density predictions.
-Full trained models are not included due to file size (total tens of GBs).
-Any part that needs to be adapted is marked with `"[xxx]"`.
+Note that fully trained models (each has tens of GBs due to RKHS vectors) are not included.
+Configurable parameters are marked with "[xxx]".
-All parameters can be found in the paper and the SI.
+All specific parameters used in this study can be found in the paper and the supplementary information.
-A detailed model configuration tutorial can be found in the [SALTED tutorial](https://fhi-aims-club.gitlab.io/tutorials/fhi-aims-with-salted).

-An example model configuration file is provided for graphene band prediction using SOAP descriptor in `inp.graphene.band.soap.yaml`.
+An example configuration for graphene band prediction using the SOAP descriptor is provided in `inp.graphene.band.soap.yaml`.